-In view of the large flexibility FP7 participants have in implementing their projects, and the fact that the Grant Agreement sets out the basic legal requirements but not all details, it is mandatory for them to enter into a specific consortium agreement (as reflected in optional Article 1.4 of GA, if included), unless this has been specifically exempted by the call for proposals.
+In view of the large flexibility FP7 participants have in implementing their projects, and the fact that the EC Grant Agreement sets out the basic legal requirements but not all details, it is mandatory for them to enter into a specific consortium agreement (as reflected in optional

+Article 1.4 of ECGA, if included), unless this has been specifically exempted by the call for proposals.
 Even where the consortium agreement is not obligatory, it is strongly recommended.

-A consortium agreement sets out the internal management guidelines for the consortium and can, for example, provide arrangements regarding the granting of specific access rights in addition to those provided for in the standard IPR provisions (Article II.2.4.c.ii of GA).
+A consortium agreement sets out the internal management guidelines for the consortium and can, for example, provide arrangements regarding the granting of specific access rights in addition to those provided for in the standard IPR provisions (Article II.2.4.c.ii of ECGA).

-Consortium agreements can not conflict with the provisions of the Grant Agreement, which always prevails.
+Consortium agreements can not conflict with the provisions of the EC Grant Agreement, which always prevails.
 They should be prepared as soon as possible, preferably before signature of (accession to) the grant agreement.

-Nothing prevents the participants from preparing several consortium (sub-) agreements governing different aspects of the project (some before the signature of the grant agreement and some possibly after), or from amending their initial consortium agreement according to their needs and the evolution of the project.
+Nothing prevents the participants from preparing several consortium (sub-)agreements governing different aspects of the project (some before the signature of the grant agreement and some possibly after), or from amending their initial consortium agreement according to their needs and the evolution of the project.
 They may also consider preparing bilateral or other arrangements involving smaller groups of participants.
 Certain specific issues which are not essential at the start of the project can be negotiated later, with the advantage that the corresponding (negotiation) costs may then be considered as being eligible.

-The Commission's proposed Checklist for a Consortium Agreement is available on its Grant Agreement web page.
+The Commission's proposed Checklist for a Consortium Agreement is available on its EC Grant Agreement web page.

 Additional information relating to consortium agreements is also available from the IPR-Helpdesk, a project funded by the Commission to provide free of charge IPR assistance.
+For example, the IPR-Helpdesk has established a short comparison of the solutions proposed to the main IPR issues in various consortium agreement models which were developed by different organisations.
+Moreover, it provides first line assistance to any IPR related issue through its Helpline (ipr-helpdesk@ua.es).

 Since the consortium agreement involves only the project participants, the Commission is not a party to it and does not check its contents.
+It has neither reviewed nor endorsed any model consortium agreement.

-Relations with other agreements (Articles 18.3 and 48.4-5 RfP - Articles II.3.i and II.32.3+6 GA)
+Relations with other agreements (Articles 18.3 and 48.4-5 RfP - Articles II.3.i and II.32.3+6 ECGA), including the coordination agreement in case of a coordinated call involving coordination with a project funded by a third country

 It may of course happen that pre-existing agreements contain provisions regarding the granting of access rights.
-If such pre-existing agreements contain provisions conflicting with the Grant Agreement, they should be brought to the attention of the other participants and the Commission as soon as possible, preferably before the signature of the grant agreement.
+If such pre-existing agreements contain provisions conflicting with the EC Grant Agreement, they should be brought to the attention of the other participants and the Commission as soon as possible, preferably before the signature of the grant agreement.
 They should be analysed in detail by the other (future) participants, to make sure they won't interfere with the proper implementation of the project, nor with the exploitation of its results.
 In serious cases, this analysis may lead to changes in the composition of the consortium.